 Solutions/Help Requests | History | Bugs

 Looking For | Links | Users | Contact

 Updates (July 3, 2018)

 According to Michael at GVP, these pins have no useful meaning for anybody but the manufacturer.
 They are very simply the connection to the two large Programmable Logic chips, Altera EPX880, or in older versions, EPX780.
 Via this connector, the Programmable Logic chips on the accelerator are being programmed "in system" after the boards were manufactured.

-The following file is in Adobe Acrobat v4.0 format, of which there are a couple of .pdf file viewers available from Aminet (such as APDF).
+The following files are in Adobe Acrobat v4.0 format, of which there are a couple of .pdf file viewers available from Aminet (such as APDF).
 However; if you'd like a printed copy, please contact me.

-Thanks to Mark Smith for contributing the Jumpers & IO Definitions section of the A4060 manual.
+Thanks to Mark Smith for contributing the Jumpers and IO Definitions section of the A4060 manual.
 If you have additional documentation not available here, please e-mail me.

 Thanks to Michael Rozeboom for contributing the complete documentation for the GVP A2060 (available below).